TrinityCLT/AV-Wiring-Standards/README.md

 All effort must be made to avoid the use of gender changers and adapters for installation.
 Consultations with owner is required if deemed necessary.

 #License
 This document is available under the [CC BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/).
+Share alike.

 ![CC BY-SA Logo](http://mirrors.creativecommons.org/presskit/buttons/80x15/png/by-sa.png)